Esquire-gh/recipe-app/README.md

-# MyFirstApp
+# RecipeApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.
+This project is built with Angular v.

 ## Development server